 That trend could soon begin shifting.
 Gonzalez's switch potentially opens the door for more players to make similar decisions, especially if he enjoys success with El Tri, and if the Mexican Federation steps up its recruitment of dual-nationals.

 Two can play that game through, and while U.S. Soccer officials now have to be more careful about cultivating relationships with dual-nationals, Mexico should also prepare for the U.S. to make a push for some top prospects currently representing El Tri.

-Who are some of the top young dual-nationals who could be in a position to make a decision like Gonzalez did last month?
-Here are four talents to keep an eye out for in the coming years:
+With Gonzalez ready to face the United States for the first time since making the switch to Mexico when the USMNT faces El Tri on Tuesday in Nashville, here is a look at some of the top young dual-nationals who could be in a position to make a decision like Gonzalez did last month?
+Here are five talents to keep an eye out for in the coming years:

 Though he has yet to turn pro, Perez is one of the most highly rated young prospects in the U.S. youth national team pipeline.
 A skilled and athletic right back, Perez turned down a Generation Adidas contract offer from Major League Soccer — he would have been a lock top-two pick in the 2018 MLS SuperDraft — to return for his sophomore season at North Carolina State.

 Perez impressed at the recent U.S. youth summit and is projected to be a key figure in the next U.S. Under-20 national team cycle.
 The 18-year-old North Carolina-born midfielder/defender has Mexican roots and is very likely to be recruited by El Tri.
 The U.S. facing Paraguay in a March friendly in North Carolina could offer an opportunity for Perez to spend time with the senior U.S. team.